kanehekili/MicroDVBRecorder/README.md

 If you are using a Laptop or worse you may activate the VCR Mode.
 <br>The mode will put the computer to sleep until the next recording.
 After the recording, it will sleep again, so saving some energy (and noise)
 <br>Note that the webserver will also not be available at that time...
-<br>If turned on again (e.g by liftig the lid) the Recording deamon will go into Server mode - so VCR mode has to be switched on again.
+<br>If turned on again (e.g by lifting the lid) the Recording deamon will go into Server mode - so VCR mode has to be switched on again.
 <br>For this mode these files help:
 * ./serverModeOn switches from VCR mode to server mode
 * ./sleepModeOn switches to VCR Mode.
 The computer will, if not just recording, be put into sleep.